-Since the year end, the Company has received £245,000 as a result of warrant exercises.
-84.8 million warrants remain outstanding.
-They are exercisable at between 2.2p and 3.25p per warrant and will all have expired by April 2022 if not exercised.
-Given the Company's current share price, it is reasonable to expect that the majority of these warrants will be exercised, potentially generating £2.3 million.
+Since the year end, the Company has received £1,296,000 as a result of warrant exercises and 44.3 million warrants remain outstanding.
+Of these, 25.4 million are exercisable at 3p per warrant and will expire on 30 September 2022 if not exercised.
+Given the Company's current share price, it is reasonable to expect that the majority of these warrants will be exercised, potentially generating £763,000.
+The other 18.9 million outstanding warrants are exercisable at 7p and expire in May 2024.